jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) be made in the prescribed form and manner; and (b) include the information relating to the activity, including an assessment of the activity’s effects on the environment, that is required by Schedule 4.
   (c)
+(2AA) An applicant must ensure that information required by subsection (2)﻿(b) is provided at a level of detail that is proportionate to the scale and significance of the effects that the activity may have on the environment.
+(2AB) A consent authority may accept an application that does not fully comply with subsection (2)﻿(b) if the authority is satisfied that the information provided by the applicant is proportionate to the scale and significance of the effects that the activity may have on the environment.
 (2A) An application for a coastal permit to undertake an aquaculture activity must include a copy for the Ministry of Fisheries.
 (3) A consent authority may, within 10 working days after an application was first lodged, determine that the application is incomplete if the application does not—
   (a) include the information prescribed by regulations; or